naiveee-Q/PhotoShip/README.md

 # PhotoShip
-Project of CV course; An image processing software
+Project of CV course; An image processing software.
+Based on Qt.